aleen42/PersonalWiki/post/how_to_draw/how_to_draw.md

 Note that this is a project which belongs to my company, and that's why I'm not going to *open* the source code in the public community.

 At the beginning of the project, I was actually inspired by the animation of glowing line drawing in [this article](./../../Programming/JavaScript/webgl/canvas/line_drawing/line_drawing.md).
+Before we draw any pictures, what we should know is data of paths.